#INTERNATIONAL WOMEN’S DAY

 SPECIAL FEATURE TO CELEBRATE WOMEN’S WEEK

-Samanta is an ambassador for “Parallel Global” that organizes accessible and inclusive fun runs and FreedomE in London.
-As a forward thinking Motivational Public Speaker, Samanta Bullock also works as a Professional Fashion Consultant where she believes “Fashion has the power to normalize situations” and aims to bring social equality through it and make the world more accessible to everyone.
+Samanta Bullock is an ambassador for “Parallel Global” that organizes accessible and inclusive fun runs and FreedomE in London.
+As a forward thinking Motivational Public Speaker, Samanta Bullock also works as a Professional Fashion Consultant because she believes “Fashion has the power to normalize situations” and aims to bring social equality through it, and make the world more accessible to everyone.
 Samanta has spoken at numerous conferences and workshops including at Naidex and the Springboard Consulting Conference in Switzerland.

 Your early life made you Resilient?

 I believe so, but I also believe it comes a little bit with education.
 My parents were never conformist people, they would shake things up and move forward, then I believe it came with my genes and education.

 Yes, even though when I started it was already too late to be a high performance athlete and I had many injuries in the process.
 It is different when you start a sport at an early age or when we start something and our body is already “old”.
 To adapt the body with new movements and repetitive ones wasn’t easy.
 It was long hours training every single day.
 We won a silver medal at the ParaPan AM 2017 in doubles, I represented Brazil in 3 World Team Cups and played in international tournaments around the globe.
 It was tiring and fun.